r00tmebaby/LinkedIn-Downloader/README.md

 <img src="https://i.imgur.com/SrpYArO.png"></img><br>

 <b>Video Tutorials</b></br>

-<h2 bgcolor="red">It appears that all video tutorials how to use the program were permanently deleted from YouTube!</h2>
+<h2 style="color:red">It appears that all video tutorials how to use the program were permanently deleted from YouTube!</h2>

 Latest Executable Version 0.16.4 </br>